Queen Victoria ruled Britain for 64 years, from 20 June 1837 until her death on 22 January 1901.

 Buckingham Palace has been the official residence of Britain’s monarchs since 1837, when Queen Victoria first occupied it.
 With 775 rooms, Buckingham Palace is a magnificently vast site and one of Britain’s most recognisable buildings.

-Victoria expanded the Palace to accommodate her growing family, and before Prince Albert’s death it was often the site of musical entertainments and lavish costume balls.
+Victoria expanded the Palace to accommodate her growing family, and before Prince Albert’s death it was often the site of musical events and lavish costume balls.
 Following the Prince’s death in 1861 however, Buckingham Palace remained shuttered and empty for many years, as Victoria could seldom stand to be in London.

 Osborne House on the Isle of Wight is famous as the holiday home of Queen Victoria and Prince Albert, where they spent many a summer relaxing with their large family.